 Nurturing the contemplative lives of both communities by sharing meditation among people with and without learning disabilities

 “What is it that we need most in the world?”
-If Jean Vanier’s answer is the essential one, we may ask what puts us on the path of loving and of being loved.
+We may ask what puts us on the path of loving and of being loved.
 L’Arche/WCCM Interaction offers an answer to that question.
 The international network of L’Arche homes bring together those with and without intellectual disabilities, to live in a community of transformative relationships.
 The international network of Christian Meditators practice a contemplative tradition, a meditative practice of selflessness that is inclusive, disciplined, and other-centered.

-In the words of Jean Vanier and Laurence Freeman, in the introduction to our Interaction workbook, SILENCE AND ENCOUNTER: Meditation in L’Arche:
+In the introduction to our Interaction workbook, SILENCE AND ENCOUNTER: Meditation in L’Arche, Laurence Freeman writes:

 “The friendship and collaboration between L’Arche and the World Community for Christian Meditation . . . can teach us much about the essential values needed to rebalance our turbulent world: interiority and relationship, contemplation and service.